1918 Russia–Ukraine negotiations: Other questions

 A number of issues were considered at the negotiations, including economic, trade, financial and settlement, division of debts and property of the former Russian Empire.
 On July 7, an agreement was reached on the exchange of goods.
 On July 25, another agreement was achieved about the division of property and debts of the former Russian empire.
 The Ukrainian State declared its rights to part of the property and gold fund of the former Russian Empire and demanded the complete return of cultural goods exported from Ukraine to Russia, which represented its cultural and historical heritage — the Ministry of Confessions of the Ukrainian State compiled lists of property of cultural significance that had to be returned to Ukraine.
 However, these agreements were not practically implemented.
 The consideration of many issues was delayed because of delays in negotiations due to the Russian representatives.
 At the beginning of October 1918, the negotiations were interrupted without reaching a conclusion.
 The goal had been to conclude a peace treaty between the two states.
-During the negotiations, the approaches of both parties corresponded to the political courses of the governments of both states.
+During the negotiations, the approaches of both parties corresponded to the political courses of the governments of each of the states.

 Final fate of the negotiations

-With the annulment of the Brest Peace Treaty of the RSFSR with the states of the Quadruple Union, on November 13, 1918, the sides were freed from the implementation of both the Brest agreements and those reached during the Ukrainian-Russian negotiations.
+With the annulment of the Brest Peace Treaty of the RSFSR with the states of the Quadruple Union, on November 13, 1918, the sides were freed from the implementation of both the Brest agreements and the agreements reached during the Ukrainian–Russian negotiations.
+This culminated in the invasion of Ukraine by Soviet Russia, in what is now known as the Ukrainian–Soviet War as part of the Ukrainian War of Independence.